autolab-fi/lineRobot-micropython-course/development-plan.md

 **What you'll learn:** An introduction to the robot's kinematics.
 Task: Experiment with functions for moving the robot forward.

 #### 10. Movement Function
-**What you'll learn:** Writing functions in Arduino.
+**What you'll learn:** Writing functions in Micropython.
 Task: Write a function to rotate the robot.

 #### 11. Electric Motor
 **What you'll learn:** Basic principles of DC motors.
 Task: Move to a specific point on the map using only functions for controlling motors.